aboualiee/enhanced-PRoPHET-dtn-buffer-management/README.md

 - `DLDropPolicy.java`: Drop Last drop policy
 - `FIFODropPolicy.java`: First In First Out drop policy

+### Buffer Management Algorithm Visualization
+A comprehensive flowchart is provided in `/results/visualization/Flowchart_of_Buffer_Management_Algorithm.png` to illustrate the decision-making process of the buffer management algorithm.
+This visual representation helps understand:
+- How new messages are evaluated for buffer space
+- The logic for determining message dropping
+- The selection and application of drop policies
+- The step-by-step process of managing buffer constraints

+The flowchart provides an intuitive overview of the complex buffer management logic implemented in the custom drop policy classes.

 ## Key Findings
 - Increasing buffer size improves delivery probability and reduces overhead ratio across all techniques
 - Increasing buffer size negatively affects latency average